ace-cooper/poc-consistent-hashing/README.md

 # Consistent Hashing Poc
-It's only another proof of concept of consistent hashing algorithm.
-It's not a production ready code, it's just a simple code with study purposes to showcase how it works distributing data across a cluster of servers.
+It's only another proof of concept of consistent hashing algorithm, just a simple code with study purposes to showcase how it works distributing data across a cluster of servers.
 Also, there is a pretty simple cache layer to show how to use consistent hashing to cache data.

+### It's not a production ready code!

-Ps: It's not using a third party library to implement consistent hashing, it's just a simple implementation of the algorithm, and could be found in the file ./src/core/cache.ts
+Ps: I'm not using a third party library to implement consistent hashing.
+The simple implementation of the algorithm could be found in the file **./src/core/cache.ts**

 ## Installation
   ### Step 1